NEST: Neural Estimation by Sequential Testing: Method

-In order to deal with the non-convexity of the acquisition function (Equation~\ref{eq:maximisation_target}), we use multiple random initializations.
+\paragraph{Sample selection} In order to deal with the non-convexity of the acquisition function (Equation~\ref{eq:maximisation_target}), we use multiple random initializations.
 The gradient required for the optimization is computed using automatic differentiation with PyTorch \citep{PyTorch}.

 \paragraph{Scaling the network output} For the final nonlinearity $\sigma_{f}$ in Equation \ref{eq:neural_network_Rosenblatt}, we use the Weibull \ac{CDF} defined as

 where $T$ is the \textit{threshold} and $\rho$ is the $slope$ of the function \citep{Weibull1951}.
 We set $\rho = 1$ and $T = 0$ in our implementation.